 - What is the role of policy makers (beyond regulation) in enabling an efficient market for entrepreneurial finance?

-Authors interested in presenting their paper at the conference should submit the paper in a complete (including author information) and a blind PDF-version via the button below no later than March 1, 2017.
+The paper submission is now closed.
 Papers will be reviewed anonymously and authors will be notified of the decision by April 15, 2017.
 All presenting authors are expected to discuss another paper.
 The conference registration fee is €300 (VAT incl.), including meals and a conference dinner.
 The online registration form will be launched by April 15, 2017.
 Questions?
-Please contact the conference organizers via firstname.lastname@example.org.
+Please contact the conference organizers via email@example.com.